-Google Fitbit Air review: a Whoop alternative for everyday tracking
+Google Fitbit Air: the Whoop alternative for normal people

 Published · June 2, 2026